phossystems/HelicalGearPlus/README.md

 * [x] Group features in Timeline to take up less space
 * [ ] Change persistent inputs so they won't reset after undo
 * [ ] Fix Errors when not capturing design History

+# Installation
+* Download the Project as ZIP and extract it somewhere you can find again, but won't bother you. (or use git to clone it there)
+* Open Fusion360 and press ADD-INS > Scripts and Add-ins
+* Select the tab Add-Ins and click the green plus symbol next to "My Add-Ins"
+* Navigate to the extracted Project forlder and hit open
+* The Add-in should now appear in the "My Add-Ins" list.
+Select it in the list.
+If desired check the "Run ond Startup" checkbox and hit run.
+* The Command will appear as CREATE > Helical Gear